 Of course, your chatbot won’t need to have the same knowledge as a human being (yet).
 But it should be an expert on the topic.
 In this case, the product or service your company is offering.

 The Easiest Way to Improve Your Chatbot’s Knowledge Base

 “Okay.
 I already have a chatbot implemented in my company’s digital contact channels.
 The bot responds well to the questions asked, but it could still be better.” – you think.

 Well!
 You don’t have to wait any longer because the answer is Visor.ai’s platform.

-The Visor.ai platform is designed and regularly updated to be as intuitive to use as possible and to users make the changes they want independently.
+The Visor.ai platform is designed and regularly updated to be as intuitive to use as possible and to users to make the changes they want independently.

 During the setup period, Visor.ai provides templates that help the implementation be faster because they already include the basic information for each sector.

 But beyond that, the Visor.ai platform offers several tools where you can edit and improve your chatbot or email bot’s knowledge base.

 The FAQs tool is where you can build up, so to speak, the overall interactions of your chatbots.

 That is, this is where you include the most frequently asked questions by your customers regarding your products or services.